hyperledger/firefly-ethconnect/README.md

   - If configured, the Webhook->Kafka bridge listens to this topic with a consumer group
   - The Webhook->Kafka bridge marks the offset of each message after inserting into MongoDB (if the receipt store is configured)

-An example successful reply message:
+## Messages

+### Example transaction receipt

+An example successful `TransactionSuccess` reply message, which indicates a transaction receipt was obtained, and the status of that transaction was `1` (a similar payload with `header.type` set to `TransactionFailure` is returned if EVM execution is unsuccessful):
 ```json
 {
   "headers": {